1. How many students are in the class?

 7. When will my child go into a private lesson so they can “learn properly”?

-8. Can I have a trial lesson?
+8. Do you offer a trial lesson?